johnstray/gs-plugin-UserManagement/README.md

 - Log in to your GetSimple administration panel.
 - Activate the plugin under the Plugins tab.

 Once installed, click on the new "User Management" sidebar item found within the "Settings" page in the Admin panel.
-Further information about how to use this plugin can be found by visiting the [documentation website](https://johnstray.com/gs-users/)
+Further information about how to use this plugin can be found by visiting the [documentation wiki](https://github.com/johnstray/gs-plugin-UserManagement/wiki).

 ---

 ## Contributions
 Everyone is welcome to make suggestions on how this plugin can be improved by either submitting an issue or a pull-requests.
-If you would like to contribute to this project, please first have a read of the [Contributing Guidelines](CONTRIBUTING.md).
+If you would like to contribute to this project, please first have a read of the Contributing Guidelines.

 ## License
 This project is licensed under the terms of the GNU General Public Licence v3 (or later).